In three years as a car salesman, Rooney Chen had never pulled an all-nighter. Then came June 30.

 Guangzhou’s move follows similar restrictions in Beijing and Shanghai, illustrating how major Chinese cities are increasingly resorting to quotas to curb vehicle emissions and ease traffic congestion.
 Mizuho Financial Group Inc. (8411) predicts that will slow auto sales, which could threaten carmakers such as General Motors Co.
-(GM) and Volkswagen AG (VOW) that depend on growth in the world’s largest vehicle market to counter declining demand in Europe.
+(GM:US) and Volkswagen AG (VOW) that depend on growth in the world’s largest vehicle market to counter declining demand in Europe.

 “The new car restrictions in Guangzhou re-confirmed this trend of more controls,” Ole Hui and Jeremy Yeo, auto analysts at Mizuho in Hong Kong, wrote in a July 3 report.
 “We think that more cities will follow suit as many cities are already overly polluted and congested.”